capricorn86/happy-dom/packages/happy-dom/README.md

 ### AsyncWindow

 AsyncWindow extends Window and adds support for fetch().
-It also has a method called "window.whenAsyncComplete()" which returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that is resolved when all async tasks has been completed.
+It also exposes two methods that are useful when working with asynchrounous code.

 **whenAsyncComplete()**

-The "window.whenAsyncComplete()" method can be used when executing scripts that contains asynchrounous tasks that has to be completed before the render of the page has been completed.
+Returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that is resolved when all async tasks has been completed.

 **cancelAsync()**

-The "window.cancelAsync()" will cancel all running async tasks.
+This method will cancel all running async tasks.

 # Performance